tzs/WAR-ScenarioBalance/README.txt

 The window is initially placed just to the left of the map filters button.
 You can drag it elsewhere if you wish, and the position will be saved.

-You can also use the layout editor to change its position, or to change the opacity.
+You can also use the layout editor to change its position or the opacity.

 As a side effect of the way ScenarioBalance works, Mythic's scenario scoreboard window will only update every few seconds instead of updating